 At each reporting period the Group measures whether there is any objective evidence of impairment of financial assets or group of financial assets.
 A financial asset or group of financial assets is considered to be impaired if and only if there is objective evidence of impairment as a result of one or more events which occurred after initial recognition of the asset and that loss event, had an impact on the estimated future cash flows from the financial asset or group of financial assets that can be reliably estimated.
+3. Significant accounting policies (cont.)

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2015
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2016